 Permanent | Available on limited platforms | No, this measure is irreversible. |

-In addition to account restrictions that players can set with online casinos themselves, some provinces run programs that cover all regulated sites operating under their respective licenses.
+Most self-exclusion programs we’ve come across apply to just one specific casino or a set of casinos owned by the same parent company.
+However, some provinces run programs that cover all regulated sites operating under their respective licenses.

 Ontario

-Ontario players can join the iGaming Self-Exclusion Program, blocking access to all iGaming Ontario casinos and removing them from promotions.
+Ontario online casinos players can join the iGaming Self-Exclusion Program, which blocks access to all iGaming Ontario casinos and removes them from promotions.
 The minimum exclusion period is six months, with longer options available.
 Casino account reactivation requires a formal request after the term ends.

 British Columbia